-The organizing committee would like to invite you to participate in the Second STEVE Community Workshop: Advancing Understanding of a New Atmospheric Phenomenon.
-The agenda is now available.
+The organizing committee would like to invite you to participate in the Third STEVE Community Workshop: Advancing Understanding of a New Atmospheric Phenomenon.
+The workshop will be hosted in a hybrid format with the in-person participation taking place at the Geophysical Institute, University of Alaska Fairbanks.
+The preliminary agenda is now available here.

 The organizing committee is deeply grateful for US National Science Foundation funding that enables the STEVE workshop under grant AGS-2025481.